 - Sport and exercise psychology.

-For more detailed information about psychology, please visit the Australian Psychological Society website www.psychology.org.au or the Psychology Board of Australia website.
+For more detailed information about psychology, please visit – Australian Psychological Society or the Australian Association of Psychologists Inc. You can also find information via the Psychology Board of Australia website.

 Find a practitioner

-The Australian Psychological Society has a Find a Psychologist service that can help you find a psychologist in your vicinity.
-It can be accessed here.
+Australian Psychological Society has a Find a psychologists service that can be accessed here.